All people should have equal access to reproductive health care.

 Thousands of seniors and people with disabilities will lose comprehensive drug coverage

 Planned Parenthood health center doors are open to everyone — whether a patient has insurance or not.
 Anyone can come to Planned Parenthood for the expert, quality care they need, when they need it — with or without insurance.
-For 100 years, Planned Parenthood has been providing expert reproductive and sexual health care.
+For over 30 years, our Planned Parenthood clinic in Moorhead, MN has provided care for North Dakotans.
+And for 100 years, Planned Parenthood has been providing expert reproductive and sexual health care across the country.
 That’s not changing.

 Email Sign Up